 'Slave' suspects held in the 70s

-The two suspects bailed after three women, including an Irish woman, were alleged to have been held as slaves for 30 years in London were previously arrested in the 1970s.
+The two suspects bailed after three women were alleged to have been held as slaves for 30 years were previously arrested in the 1970s.

 Police would not say why the man and woman, both 67, were arrested, or whether they were convicted at the time - adding that the current investigation "will take considerable time".

 The pair have been arrested on suspicion of immigration offences as well as in connection with the investigation into slavery and domestic servitude, Scotland Yard said.

 The victims - a 30-year-old British woman, a 57-year-old Irish woman and a 69-year-old Malaysian woman - are in the care of a specialist non-governmental organisation after they were rescued from a house in Lambeth, south London, last month.